The cheapest legal way to watch the Premier League — at a glance

 US viewers who travel internationally often connect to a US server via a VPN or another commercial VPN to keep Peacock access — the per-month cost is the same and the entitlement remains valid as long as billing is on a US payment method.
 Always read the broadcaster's terms of service before relying on a VPN.

-Kayo Sports does not carry the Premier League, so an Optus Sport subscription is the only way to watch live in Australia.
-Optus Sport apps run on iOS, Android, Apple TV, Chromecast, smart TVs and game consoles.
-Match scheduling is brutal in Australian time zones — most fixtures are weekend mornings AEST, with Tuesday/Wednesday Champions League nights overlapping European prime time.
+The Stan app runs on iOS, Android, Apple TV, Chromecast, smart TVs and game consoles.
+Match scheduling is brutal in Australian time zones — most fixtures are weekend late-nights or early-mornings AEST, with Tuesday/Wednesday Champions League nights overlapping European prime time.

 India, Canada, Europe and the rest of the world